tari-project/tari/RFC/src/Glossary.md

 Mimblewimble is a privacy-centric cryptocurrency protocol.
 It was [dropped](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt) in the Bitcoin Developers chatroom by an anonymous author and has since been refined by several authors, including Andrew Poelstra.

+## Mining Server
+[mining server]: #mining-server

+A Mining Server is responsible for constructing new blocks by bundling transactions from the [mempool] of a connected [Base Node].
+It also distributes Proof-of-Work tasks to Mining Workers and verifies PoW solutions.

+## Mining Worker
+[mining worker]: #mining-worker

+A Mining Worker is responsible for performing Proof-of-Work tasks received from its parent [Mining Server].

 ## Range proof
 [range proof]: #range-proof